-Landmarks Housing Resource Center
+Landmarks Preservation Resource Center

-The Housing Resource Center is an integral part of the Pittsburgh History & Landmarks Foundation’s restoration projects in Wilkinsburg and older historic neighborhoods.
+The Preservation Resource Center is an integral part of the Pittsburgh History & Landmarks Foundation’s restoration projects in Wilkinsburg and older historic neighborhoods.
 Located at 744 Rebecca Ave., in the shadow of the expansive Crescent apartment building—itself undergoing renovation—what was once an auto repair shop and luxury car showroom in years past was yet another empty and tattered building when PHLF acquired it in 2006.

 With funding from the Allegheny Foundation, Hillman Foundation, and Fifth Third Bank, PHLF converted it into a state-of-the-art meeting space with a conference room, an expansive hall equipped with a computer hookup and video/ projection screen and a demonstration room.

-Since its October 2010 opening, the Housing Resource Center has grown into a fulcrum of community engagement hosting a series of meetings and workshops that touched on crime and violence awareness, home maintenance and weatherization, urban gardening and a serial arts and crafts program for Wilkinsburg youths and their parents.
+Since its October 2010 opening, the Preservation Resource Center has grown into a fulcrum of community engagement hosting a series of meetings and workshops that touched on crime and violence awareness, home maintenance and weatherization, urban gardening and a serial arts and crafts program for Wilkinsburg youths and their parents.

 (Scroll through the photo gallery below for a look at some of the seminars, workshops and community meetings we have hosted at the LHRC since its opening.)